 Before joining the DPhil programme, Faidra obtained a BA in Linguistics from UCL and an MSc in Applied Linguistics and Second Language Acquisition from the University of Oxford.
 As part of her studies, she completed an Erasmus Placement at the University of Utrecht and an internship at Queen Mary’s Laboratory of Experimental Linguistics.
-Furthermore, she has a CELTA from UCL’s Centre for Languages and International Education and substantial experience in teaching EFL to adults and children.
+Furthermore, she has a CELTA from UCL’s Centre for Languages and International Education and substantial experience in teaching English to adults and children.

 - Child L1, L2 and 2L1 acquisition

 - Faitaki, F., Nation, K. & Murphy, V.A.
 (June 2020).
 The linguistic outcomes of Greek children learning English at preschool: Testing before and after lockdown.
 Poster presented at the Conference on Multilingualism 2020, Reading, UK (Online).

 - Faitaki, F. (September, 2019).
 The role of linguistic proficiency, crosslinguistic transfer and exposure in Greek EAL children’s acquisition of English and Greek.
 Paper presented at the 2nd International Conference on Child Foreign/Second Language Learning, Krakow, Poland.

 - Faitaki, F., Murphy, V.A. & Nation, K. (July, 2019).
 Linguistic differences and crosslinguistic influence: the case of Greek children learning English as an Additional Language.
 Poster presented at the Child Language Symposium 2019, Sheffield, UK.